working-group-two/wgtwo.com/blog/2021-02-28-kafka-timers.md

 There are many options to export application state to the data tier layer.
 Timers are often part of that state.
 Above we showed how to apply Kafka primitives to achieve a goal of making application "stateless" even if the state is using timers.
 It has its costs and benefits.

-Check out openings on the [Careers page](/careers/) if you’re interested in building the future Telco backbone.